Foundations of regular variation on topological spaces: Group action

 \begin{definition} A \emph{cone} in $\XX$ is a set $\cone\subset\XX$ such that $T_t\cone=\cone$ for all $t>0$.
 A \emph{semicone} $\VV\subseteq\XX$ is a set such that $T_t \VV \subseteq \VV$ for all $t\geq 1$, equivalently, $T_{[1,\infty)}\VV=\VV$. \end{definition}

-If $T_tx\neq x$ for all $x\in\XX$ and $t\neq1$, then the action of the Polish group $(\Rpp,\times)$ on $\XX$ is said to be \emph{free}, see \cite[Sec.~15.D]{MR1321597}.
-If this is not the case and $\XX$ possesses elements which are $T_t$-invariant for some $t\neq 1$, then these elements are said to be \emph{scaling invariant} and are called \emph{zeros}.
+Note that the entire space $\XX$ is trivially a cone, as scaling the entire space by any positive factor will result in the space itself.
+If $T_tx\neq x$ for all $x\in\XX$ and $t\neq1$, then the action of the Polish group $(\Rpp,\times)$ on $\XX$ is said to be \emph{free}, meaning that no element remains fixed under any non-trivial scaling; see \cite[Sec.~15.D]{MR1321597}.
+If this is not the case and $\XX$ possesses elements which are $T_t$-invariant for certain $t\neq 1$, then these elements are said to be \emph{scaling-invariant} and are called \emph{zeros}.
 While in many cases all zeros are invariant under $T_t$ for all $t>0$, Remark~\ref{rem:sets-scaling} describes the situation when there are elements invariant under $T_t$ only for some $t\neq1$ and then for all powers of this $t$.
-Denote by $\zero$ the set of zero elements, in particular, $\zero$ is a singleton if the zero element is unique or is empty if there are no zero elements.
-If $\XX$ is a topological vector space with the linear scaling, then $\zero=\{0\}$ is the singleton, being the zero vector in $\XX$.
+We denote by $\zero$ the set of zero elements; in particular, $\zero$ is a singleton if the zero element is unique or is empty if there are no zero elements.
+If $\XX$ is a topological vector space with linear scaling, then $\zero=\{0\}$ is the singleton, being the zero vector in $\XX$.